 For more information and for help completing your application, please reach out to your Veterans’ Service Officer (VSO).
 Each town and district in Massachusetts has a VSO who can help veterans and their families learn about and access benefits and other resources.
 Click here find your VSO.

 If you have trouble applying for Chapter 115 benefits or reaching your VSO, we want to hear about it.
 We are working to make sure all eligible veterans and their dependents get the benefits they need.
-You can help by telling us about your experience with your VSO and Chapter 115 by filling out this quick survey.

 If DVS denies your application or your benefits are cut off, you have a right to appeal.
 If you want to request legal help with an appeal or have questions about Chapter 115 rules, please contact the Veterans Legal Clinic intake line at 617-390-2525 or by email at email@example.com.